1.1 National Registry Certification and State Authorization

 Key Takeaways

-• National Registry EMR certification is a credentialing step, not by itself a legal right to practice.
+• National Registry EMR certification is a national credential, not by itself a legal right to practice in any state.

 Certification Is Not the Same as Permission to Practice